Adarsh-Model-Trains/jmri-mqtt-spring-transformer-wireless-eco-system/doc/WINDOWS_MOSQUITTO_SETUP_README.md

 ### to create the config with the user name and pwd
-* create a password file with name password.txt in the MOSQUITTO_HOME dir
+* create a password file with name password.txt
 ```
 user:password
 ```